unlock-protocol/password-required-hook/README.md

 ## Using the hook for your own lock

-1. First, you need to pick a password, then go to this page to generate the corresponding Ethereum address.
+1. First, you need to pick a password, then [go to this page to generate the corresponding Ethereum address](https://unlock-protocol.github.io/password-required-hook/).
+You can also generate this locally if needed by checking out the repo and switching to the `gh-page` branch.

 2. Then, click on which network your lock has been deployed on (list above) and head `Contract` > `Write Contract`.
 Connect your wallet (you need to be connected as a lock's manager) and click on `setSigner`.
-There, enter the lock address, and then the Ethereum address generated in the previous step.
+There, enter the lock address, and then the wallet address generated in the previous step.

 3. Finally, you need to point your lock to the hook.
 Using your lock's block explorer page, click on `Contract` > `Write as Proxy`.
 Connect your wallet (you need to be connected as a lock's manager) and look for `setEventHooks`.
 In the `_onKeyPurchaseHook` enter the address of the hook (from the list above), and enter `0x0000000000000000000000000000000000000000` for all the other hooks (unless of course, you want to use them...).

-4. [Build a Checkout URL](https://docs.unlock-protocol.com/tools/checkout/configuration) and make sure you include the `"passord": true` option in it so that users are prompted for the password when they go through the checkout flow!
+4. [Build a Checkout URL](https://docs.unlock-protocol.com/tools/checkout/configuration) and make sure you include the `"password": true` option in it so that users are prompted for the password when they go through the checkout flow!

 ## Dev